Reading & Phonics

 Our children:

-• Blend sounds to read words (Fred Talk), e.g., c-a-t = cat, sh-o-p = shop.
+• Learn to read words using sound blending (Fred talk) e.g. c-a-t = cat, sh-o-p = shop.

-• Enjoy lively stories featuring words they have learned to decode.
+• Read lively stories featuring words they have learnt to sound out.

-• Practise every activity orally, taking turns to talk and listen.
+• Practise every activity orally.

 ‘Parents are overwhelmingly supportive, commenting very positively on the school’s many strong features’…